Luiserebii/C-STL/README.md

 This will then expand into the appropriate vector `struct` (e.g. `vector_int`) with matching functions.
 All functions are appended with the type, with the general format `vector_TYPE_FUNCTION`.
 Therefore, to `push_back` on an `int` vector, one would call `vector_int_push_back`.

 As `vector` relies on dynamically-allocated memory via `malloc`, a convenience function `vector_TYPE_free` has been provided to release a vector after it has finished being used.
+To supplant a user-defined `malloc`, one can define the `CSTL_MALLOC` macro with the user-supplied function necessary before including the `vector` header file.
+The same is true for `realloc`.

 Further documentation on the currently implemented functions can be found in [vector.h](https://github.com/Luiserebii/C-STL/blob/master/include/vector.h).